Today I am pleased to present a list of books that I think are perfect for getting your spook on! These are sure to grant you some chills and thrills!

 The Lie Tree by Frances Hardinge

 Goodreads Summary: The leaves were cold and slightly clammy.
-There was no mistaking them.
+There was no mistaking the lie treethem.
 She had seen their likeness painstakingly sketched in her father’s journal.
 This was his greatest secret, his treasure and his undoing.
 The Tree of Lies.
 Now it was hers, and the journey he had never finished stretched out before her.

 When Faith’s father is found dead under mysterious circumstances, she is determined to untangle the truth from the lies.
 Searching through his belongings for clues she discovers a strange tree.
 A tree that feeds off whispered lies and bears fruit that reveals hidden secrets.
 The bigger the lie, and the more people who believe it, the bigger the truth that is uncovered.